 Purpose of the activity

 - At early level, children are developing their learning through play and everyday activities.
-They are developing their understanding that change happens.
-This activity can be adapted for use at home, if children are learning remotely.
+They are developing their understanding that everyone has differences.
+This activity is designed to support children to explore this theme.

 Possible approach to assessing learning

 - You know your learners well and can alter the expectations of outcomes for individuals in line with the benchmarks.

 - The latest guidance from Education Scotland on planning approaches to assessment can be accessed using this link.